Tatwi/legend-of-hondo/doc/Features_Log.md

 *Detailed Description: doc/features/mod-stormtroopercorp.md*
 *Last Patched On: N/A*
 Improved the color palette and appearance of the Storm Troopers, Scout Troopers, and Dark Troopers.

+####BazaarBot
+*Detailed Description: doc/features/mod-bazaarbot.md*
+*Last Patched On: N/A*
+A system that automatically sells useful items on the Bazaar to supplement player activity.

+####House Capacity Display
+Changed it show it shows the total number the building can hold as well, like so: 10/250

+####Default Mission Improvements
+*Detailed Description: doc/features/mod-huntingmissions.md*
+*Last Patched On: N/A*
+A set of improvements to the UI and experience gain Hunting and Destroy missions.

+####Wilderness Survival XP
+Wilderness Survival XP for milking, searching lairs, foraging, medical foraging, and harvesting shellfish.